jessiewestlake/AnduinOS/README.md

 That's it.
 The built file will be an ISO file in the `./src/dist` directory.

-Simply mount the built ISO file to an virtual machine, and you can install it.
+Simply mount the built ISO file to an virtual machine, and you can start installing it.

 ## Document